Goal 2: Adult Support

 2.1 - Youth are supported by parents who are engaged and have received information and training about educational rights, special education law, and advocacy sufficient to maintain their engagement.

 2.2 - When a youth’s parent is available but requires supports to fully engage in education advocacy, the juvenile justice system and other stakeholders collaborate to provide access and support to the parent in order to build capacity and best serve the youth.

 2.3 – When, even with supports, the parent is not available to participate in the youth’s education, another legally-authorized education decision-maker is identified for the youth, with the youth’s preference solicited and prioritized.
 All youth without an available parent, not just those with identified disabilities, are appointed an education decision-maker.
 If a family member is not available or appropriate, youth have access to a pool of qualified, independent, and well-trained individuals who speak the youth’s native language who can serve in this role and be timely appointed, and in compliance with the IDEA if applicable.

 2.4 - Staff are sensitive to and supportive of the cultural and ethnic background of youth and their family.

-2.5 - All youth, including youth with disabilities, youth of color, LBGTQ and gender non-conforming youth, and youth who are English language learners or limited English proficient, have mentors who are culturally competent to empower and support them and understand their strengths and unique barriers to educational success.
+2.5 - All youth, including youth with disabilities, youth of color, LBGT and gender expansive youth, and youth who are English language learners or limited English proficient, have mentors who are culturally competent to empower and support them and understand their strengths and unique barriers to educational success.